javascript-tutorial/en.javascript.info/1-js/3-object-basics/1-object/article.md

 1. The first property has the name `"name"` and the value `"John"`.
 2. The second one has the name `"age"` and the value `30`.

-The `user` object can be imagined as a cabinet with two signed files labelled "name" and "age".
+The resulting `user` object can be imagined as a cabinet with two signed files labelled "name" and "age".

 ![user object](object-user.png)